Have you always dreamed of Christmas in New York? Here are 11 festive things for visitors to New York City to do during the Christmas holiday season.

 7. Enjoy a Holiday Train Show

 If you don’t mind heading out of midtown Manhattan, there’s also a Holiday Train Show at the New York Botanical Gardens which features model trains zipping through a display of more than 175 New York City landmarks re-created with barks, leaves and other natural materials.
-This year’s exhibition showcases Lower Manhattan – the birthplace of New York City.
-NYBG is located in the Bronx and is accessible by subway.
+The 2019 exhibition showcases Central Park “with its iconic landscape fashioned in mosses and hollies, and architectural treasures such as Belvedere Castle”.

 8. Browse the Holiday Window Displays on 5th Avenue